axyoung/axyoung.github.io/README.md

 ## Alex Young Portfolio

 This is my portfolio that shares my journey through Computer Science over the years.
-As I progress in my education and encounter new opporunities in computer science I will update this portfolio.

-Currently I am a 2nd Year Masters student studying Computer Science at UC Davis.
+I am a recent Masters Graduate searching for opportunities in software engineering and AI fields.
 My previous work can be mostly found on my github - [github.com/axyoung](https://github.com/axyoung).

 The links attached to the following headers will lead to more in-depth detail on my experiences.